Do boxers possess a magical ability to jump rope? No, but it would seem that way.

 - Perform a small jump with both feet as the rope smacks the ground.

-- Keep the rope rotating and perform one jump each time you hear the rope hit the ground.
+- Keep the rope rotating and perform one jump each time the rope hits the ground.

-Here’s a short video that breaks down the technique into simple movements.
+Here’s a video that breaks down the technique into simple movements.

 7 Tips to Jump Rope Like a Boxer